 We cannot obsess over things that are out of our control.
 If you’re reading every Facebook post and every comment on those posts, you’re obsessing.
 Facebook is not where life happens.
 I read a blog post where a woman said she read through social media posts after a recent shooting and found herself sitting at the counter with tears dripping off her chin.
 If that happens to you, it’s time to get off the computer and look away.

 Terrorists want to interrupt and destroy our way of life.
-I talked about carrying on when tragedy strikes last fall after the Paris attacks.
+We can carry on when tragedy strikes.
 We can be respectful, honor the fallen and still carry on with life.

 I am very disheartened about the state of things in America.
 I love this country, I love the things it was founded on, and I honor the brave ones who have given their lives over the centuries for those things.
 It’s very easy for me to get majorly bent out of shape after reading the news (or just scrolling my Facebook news feed).
 When that happens, I have to stop looking around me and instead, I have to look up.
 There are several passages of Scripture that put things into perspective and calm my heart.
 Here are a few of them: